 One customer told us: ‘It seems to have problems with the website, so it's difficult to resolve problems like making payments.’
 Another said the bills ‘could be a lot simpler.
 Sometimes the timing of the bills makes it look like I've missed a payment or paid an extra month - I have to wait for the next bill to see if it has averaged out’.

 But it’s not the lowest-scoring small supplier this year – that’s Extra Energy.
-Plus, we found big improvements in how quickly it answered the phone to its customers in our snapshot call-waiting investigation in 2016.

 In our survey, customers rated its value for money reasonable - but better than its customer service, bills and attempts to help them save energy.
 As one customer said: ‘it seems quite reasonable’ and another added: ‘It isn't the highest charger, nor the lowest.’